GitHub Actions

 Debugging

-• -DskipTests is helpful when installing an upstream project that you don’t wish to test.
+is helpful when installing an upstream project that you don’t wish to test.-Dgpg.skip

-• -Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=y,address=9000" will cause JVM for testing to be a TCP server for debugging.
+will cause JVM for testing to be a TCP server for debugging.-Dmaven.surefire.debug="-Xdebug -Xrunjdwp:transport=dt_socket,server=n,suspend=y,address=localhost:9001"

 Node & NPM